httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Note: The port component of the origins is not considered.

-A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client.
-The request is otherwise "cross-site".
+A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin) or if the request has no client, except for requests issued due to certain reloads, which have special handling (as described below).
+A request that is not "same-site" is instead "cross-site".

+When a request is a reload navigation triggered through a user interface element (as defined by the user agent; e.g., a request triggered by the user clicking a refresh button on a toolbar), whether that request is same-site or cross-site should be evaluated based on the client of the request that originally navigated to the reloaded page, rather than the client of the request itself.
+For all other reload navigations, the determination should be made based on the client of the request itself, as usual.

 The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections: